flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

     - This information can be obtained from the airport chart (see example below).

 - Approach Speed: MCDU PERF APPR
-    - This is part of the MCDU PERF APPR page and can be taken from there.
+    - This is part of the MCDU PERF APPR page and can be taken from there (V~APP~).

     ![MCDU PERF APPR page](../../assets/flypad/performance-landing-mcdu-perf.png "MCDU PERF APPR page"){loading=lazy}

 - Weight:
-    - This information can be obtained from the ECAM SD.
+    - This information can be obtained from the ECAM SD bottom right corner (GW 59600 KG in the example below).

     ![ECAM SD](../../assets/flypad/performance-landing-ecam-sd.png "ECAM SD"){loading=lazy}